 4. Balance of Payments deterioration.

-5. High levels of debt.
+5. High levels of private debt

 Buoyed by a property boom the amount of lending in India has grown by 30% in the past year.
 However there are concerns about the risk of such loans.
 If they are dependent on rising property prices it could be problematic.
 Furthermore if inflation increases further it may force the RBI to increase interest rates.
 If interest rates rise substantially it will leave those indebted facing rising interest payments and potentially reducing consumer spending in the future